 Life coaching has many definitions and what each type of life coach offers can vary to a large degree.
-But all life coaching practices have one main objective: helping clients bridge the gap between where they are in life right now and where they want to be.
+So, what do life coaches help with exactly?
+All life coaching practices have one main objective: helping clients bridge the gap between where they are in life right now and where they want to be.
 They function like a supportive friend and a trusted adviser – all rolled into one.

 The answer to this is varied.

 A good life coach helps clients identify their goals, holds them accountable for their actions, and encourages them on their journey to become better individuals.